 - You will also need to bring appropriate clothing (sunhat, raincoat, warm layers) and comfortable covered footwear (laced shoes e.g. trainers or boots, or gum boots NO jandals or sandals) that you don't mind getting wet or dirty.
 Some gear can be borrowed from the department (e.g. raincoats and gumboots) and accompanying persons and service/guide dogs may be able to attend – please contact course coordinator Caroline Aspden (email@example.com) for more information about these or to discuss other access requirements.

-- Toilets are available at both field sites.
-Toilets are gender neutral at the Kaipatiki field site.
+- Toilets (gender neutral) are available at the field site.

 Attendance is required at scheduled activities including labs and field trips to complete components of the course.

-Lectures will be taught on campus and available online as recordings.
+Lectures will be available as recordings.
 Other learning activities including labs and field trips will not be available as recordings.